IkarosKappler/plotboilerplate/README.md

 - Fernando Cacciola for [A Survey of Polygon Offseting Strategies](http://fcacciola.50webs.com/Offseting%20Methods.htm "A Survey of Polygon Offseting Strategies")
 - Stephen Schmitt for solvin cubic Beziér intersections with line segments http://mysite.verizon.net/res148h4j/javascript/script_exact_cubic.html
 - And _Particle in Cell Consulting LLC_ for refactoring Stephen Schmitt's solution: [Computing Intersections Between a Cubic Bezier Curve and a Line](https://www.particleincell.com/2013/cubic-line-intersection/)
+- Richard "RM" for the hints of how to calculate the bounding box of cubic Bézuer curves: [Bezier Area](https://jsfiddle.net/SalixAlba/QQnvm/4/)

 ## Todos